 If the SQL Server is suddenly started or stopped, it halts the transaction roll-forward process, hindering data retrieval from the table.
 Additionally, a deferred transaction can occur when a restore process is partially completed, stopping at a point where offline data is needed, necessitating a rollback.

 Error 7929 occurs due to a deferred transaction.
 Resolving the transaction will automatically eliminate the error.
 Here’s a detailed guide on how to fix it:

 Now run the repair command DBCC REPAIR_ALLOW_DATA_LOSS for the database along with DBCC CHECKDB.

 NOTE: The repair command deallocates the corrupt pages and allows to recover deleted records in the SQL Server and achieves a consistent state.
-But it may result in some critical data loss that you cannot recover it.
-That’s why you should run the command when other methods are not working.
+However, executing this command might lead to significant data loss, which may be unrecoverable.
+It’s advisable to resort to this method only when other alternatives have failed.

 Here is the total procedure of recovering the data from a corrupt SQL database file –

 Kernel SQL Database Recovery software is a lightweight and streamlined tool capable of accessing SQL databases across various versions and eliminating corruption or errors.
 It prevents the need for manual troubleshooting, reducing the risk of accidental data deletion.